 I read a story on Facebook that I think will interest everyone.
-I reproduce it here in full:
+And it raises the question of whether your wireless carrier requires you to shut down your phone for network upgrades.
+I reproduce it in full below:

 Those guys are so professional and very convincing during calls.
 If you are asked to shut down your cell phone for updates by the service provider, ASK AROUND!
 Your family or friends might receive the same call.

 It is a bit of a hilarious story.
 I think that too many people believe what I call tech superstition, and as such fraudsters are taking advantage of that.
-Of course, when you consider that till today people still send round those silly messages supposedly from WhatsApp or BlackBerry CEO about how your account will be closed if you don’t do some silly things, it is easy to see how people fall for this sort of thing.
-Still, I find it ridiculous.
-Hilarious even.
-Remember the hoax about radioactive rays from Mars (or was it Alpha Centauri)?
-Duh!
+Of course, the root cause is ignorance.
+Not a lot of people are quite tech-savvy enough to see the holes in these hoaxes and scam operations.
+For example, till today, people still send round those silly messages supposedly from WhatsApp or BlackBerry CEO about how your account will be closed if you don’t do some silly things.
+There is also the hoax about radioactive rays from Mars (or was it Alpha Centauri).
+The list is almost endless.

 Founder of MobilityArena.
 Yomi’s journey in mobile started in 2001.
 Besides obsessing over mobile phones, he also started creating WAP sites (early mobile-friendly websites created with WML).
 He began writing about phones in 2004 and has been at it since then.
 He has owned over 200 devices, from Symbian, Palm, PocketPC/Windows Mobile, BlackBerry/BB10, webOS, Windows Phone, Firefox, Ubuntu Touch, to Android, iOS, and KaiOS operating systems.